Building movements on the doorstep: the case of Germany's Die Linke

 The volunteers were trained in approaches that more closely resemble deep canvassing techniques than traditional pre-election canvassing.
 They asked: “if you were Chancellor, what would you change?”.
 That’s an important invitation to the person to think and reflect, and an offer to be heard.
 They were also asked “what are the most important issues for you?”

 Volunteers were trained to follow the 70% listening / 30% talking rule and when they did talk, above all to ask questions and listen.
 Unsurprisingly given the relentless drum beat of the media on the issue, immigration would often be named as the “most pressing issue”.
-However, with the right follow up questions, it was very often revealed that other social issues were having a more tangible and practical impact of the lives of these questioned.
+However, with the right follow up questions, it was very often revealed that other social issues were having a more tangible and practical impact on the lives of these questioned.
 These were issues that would be effectively addressed by public investment – and would not be solved at all by “remigration” (the far-right fever dream of deporting everyone who isn’t white German, according to their definition).

 For example, a volunteer in Leipzig spoke to an elderly lady who initially blamed migrant neighbors for rubbish piling up around the communal rubbish bins.
 However it turned out that the elderly woman’s husband had an advanced illness and she was his round-the-clock carer, unable to afford all the medication he needs.
 Solutions to these issues could be local regulation, for example, requiring the landlord putting in place more frequent rubbish removal, or public investment, in social workers, in home help, and in programs that address the structurally low pensions for citizens of the former East Germany.

-Volunteers have taken their experiences door knocking for Die Linke back to their groups, and are now confident advocates for tactics that reach outside their immediate political bubble.”
+“ Volunteers have taken their experiences door knocking for Die Linke back to their groups, and are now confident advocates for tactics that reach outside their immediate political bubble.”

 Anyone who has done any mentoring or coaching knows that it can be much more powerful to ask a question that prompts reflection than to tell someone what to think or what to do.
 One volunteer who had no previous door step conversation experience, described the experience as the most engaging and instructive of their politically engaged life.
 She observed, “if the fascists can win votes, they can also lose them”.